palhart/hackathon-team7/README.md

 > This project was built as part of the Data-Driven VC Hackathon organized by [Red River West](https://redriverwest.com) & [Bivwak! by BNP Paribas](https://bivwak.bnpparibas/)
 > -- Include the part above --

+## Overview

+This project is a comprehensive application designed to process, analyze, and generate reports based on historical data, benchmark datasets, and insights from a Deck PDF file.
+The application integrates multiple functionalities, including processing email attachments, generating reports, and interacting with cloud-based APIs.

 ## Prerequisites

 Ensure you have the following installed: